We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 Here's what you can expect:

-Once your application and video are submitted, you will hear back from us within a week.
+Once your application is submitted, you will hear back from us within a week.

-If you are selected for an interview, you will schedule one with either Chicago or San Francisco.
+If you are selected for an interview, you will schedule one with either Chicago, New York City, or San Francisco.

-After this your application process will have been completed, you will be receiving your prep material and starting your prep period 60 days before your cohort's start date.
+After this your application process will have been completed, you will be receiving your prep resources and learning objectives.
+You will then be starting Phase 0 12 weeks before your cohort's start date.

 You can find a list of the cohorts, full and available, on our application page http://apply.devbootcamp.com.